Dear reader of ADxS.org, please excuse the disruption.

 People with ADHD often have difficulty grasping unstructured blocks of continuous text.
 This can cause their attention to wander before the content has been fully understood.
 Content is easier to grasp if it is structured.
 It is advisable to use each content point as a separate bullet point.

-Information that is presented as lists or enumerations is also easier to grasp.
+Information presented as lists or enumerations is also easier to grasp.
 Illustrative example: this text has a separate heading for each content point.4

 Simple language, short sentences, few commas, positive formulations.5 This reduces the cognitive load, e.g. by avoiding negatives that need to be converted when reading.
 This helps all readers - but it can save people with ADHD.